-I take a proactive approach to the costs to ensure you are aware and agreed before I start then proceed.
-I find this works for clients and for me.
+We take a proactive approach to the costs to ensure you are aware and agreed before any work is started.
+This works for us and clients.

 - The actual costs that will be incurred with me depend on what I am asked to do and how we have agreed to charge/fund the instruction.